-How to Manually Upgrade Drupal Core Files on Ubuntu Linux
+How to Manually Upgrade Drupal Core on Ubuntu

-A highly critical remote code execution vulnerability was recently discovered in Drupal CMS core settings, and Drupal users are highly encouraged to upgrade immediately.
-However, Drupal cannot update or upgrade from its admin dashboard.
+Upgrading Drupal core files on Ubuntu Linux manually is necessary when a highly critical remote code execution vulnerability is discovered in the Drupal CMS core settings, as recent events have shown.
+Although Drupal users are encouraged to upgrade immediately, Drupal cannot update or upgrade from its admin dashboard.

 All previous versions of Drupal CMS are vulnerable.
 You can find out more about this vulnerability by going to this page.